Losant/losant-docs/docs/workflows/triggers/event.md

 # Event Trigger

-The event trigger will trigger a workflow whenever an event matches the criteria defined in its configuration.
+The event trigger will trigger a workflow whenever a newly created event matches the criteria defined in its configuration.

 ![Event Trigger](/images/workflows/triggers/event-trigger.png "Event Trigger")